isomerpages/nlb-curiocity/_digital-stories/Our Hawkers Through Time/Next Generation Hawkers.md

 ---

+### **Perspectives on the Essential Changes in Hawker Culture**

+Singapore's cherished hawker culture, a UNESCO-recognised symbol of multiculturalism and community, is adapting to modern challenges.
+Check out this [page](https://www.nlb.gov.sg/main/site/read-to-be-sure/what-is-rtbs/Volume-4-Issue-3-Hawker-Culture){:target="_blank"} to learn more and explore different perspectives:

 ##### **References**

 Click the following PDF icon to view and download the reference list used for this page: [Next Generation Hawkers References](/files/Next_Generation_Hawkers_References.pdf)